dhruviturakhia12/Django-Practice-Repo/README.md

 <h1>About Poll App</h1>

-This App can create and show polls.
+This App can create and show polls.<br>
-You can vote on the choices and can also create your own polls.
+You can vote on the choices and can also create your own polls.<br>
-You can also view the total votes.
+You can also view the total votes.<br>
-The data of this will be stored in database(PostgreSQL).
+The data of this will be stored in database(PostgreSQL).<br>
-For further information verify below images.
+For further information verify below images.<br>

 ![Screenshot from 2022-08-17 17-30-51](https://user-images.githubusercontent.com/97149541/185113500-17afdd99-6d77-4d8d-b45e-134b437cbf50.png)<hr><br>